DennisDean/SleepScienceViewer4/README.md

 Figure 10.
 Viewing bands by sleep stage.
 </p>

 ## Known Limitations
 Double-click navigation has been implemented but may exhibit instability due to matplotlib's integration limitations with PySide6.
 Minimize frequent switching between the Sleep Science Viewer and Signal Viewer windows to reduce potential instability.

-Testing included limited sample data developed for a tutorial.
-The test data clearly includes non-physiological components which limit the ability to evaluate simple noise detection techniques and did not include reference data.
+Testing was conducted using a limited sample dataset developed for tutorial purposes.
+The test data contain clear non-physiological components, which limit the ability to effectively evaluate simple noise detection methods and band computations.
+Reference signals are collected in the interface; however, re-referencing was not implemented because the sample data did not include reference EEG channels.

 ## Getting Started